change IP Address

 A VPN (Virtual Private Network) encrypts and routes your internet connection through a server in your chosen location.
 Websites, online services, and other devices on the web will only see the VPN server’s IP address and not your real IP address.

-VPNs are useful for torrenting, unblocking region-locked content from Netflix and BBC iPlayer, and bypassing censorship at schools, offices, and countries like China.
+VPNs are useful for torrenting, regaining access to region-locked content on Netflix and BBC iPlayer, and bypassing censorship at schools, offices, and countries like China.

 Most VPNs can easily hide your IPv4 address, but many VPNs can leak your IP address through various security vulnerabilities.
 Furthermore, not all VPNs hide your IPv6 address.
 Choose a VPN that either disables IPv6 or can prevent IPv6 leaks by default.